AtzoriMarco/OF2025_Erlangen/README.md

 ## Disclaimer & references

-* "Notes.md" contains a set of instructions and the case studies.
+* [Notes.md](Notes.md) contains a set of instructions and the case studies.
 Each case study is included as it is **after** the instructions have been followed, e.g. addining new post-processing operations, and the data removed.
-It is then recommended to reproduce the instruction in different location than this repository, and use it for reference.
+It is then recommended to reproduce the instruction in a location different than this repository, and use it for reference.
 The paths may differ depending on OF installation.

 * Tutorials are intended to illustrate some of the capabilities of the code; requirements to assure simulations yield realistic results, such as those on resolution, domain size, and average time, are typically not met.